Bhupesh-V/30-seconds-of-cpp/vector/erase.md

 Two variations:

-1. Removes the element at position.
-2. Removes the elements in the range [first, last).
+i.
+Removes the element at position. ii.
+Removes the elements in the range [first, last).

 **Example**:
 ```cpp